IRMP-org/IRMP/README.md

 ## 50 IR protocols supported and low memory footprint
 Only 40 protocols can be enabled for receive at the same time, because some of them are quite similar and conflicts with each other.<br/>
 39 protocols are available for send.
-Send implementation is currently (2/2020) available only for Arduino ATmega328 boards.
+Send implementation is currently (2/2020) available only for AVR boards.

 | Nano running AllProtocol example | YouTube Video | Instructable |
 |-|-|-|